sigstore/docs/content/en/cosign/system_config/specifications.md

 weight: 970
 ---

-`cosign` is inspired by tools like [minisign](https://jedisct1.github.io/minisign/) and [signify](https://www.openbsd.org/papers/bsdcan-signify.html).
+Cosign is inspired by tools like [minisign](https://jedisct1.github.io/minisign/) and [signify](https://www.openbsd.org/papers/bsdcan-signify.html).

 ## Signature Specifications

-Specifications are maintained within the `cosign` repo and available in [SIGNATURE_SPEC.md](https://github.com/sigstore/cosign/blob/main/specs/SIGNATURE_SPEC.md).
+Specifications are maintained within the Cosign repo and available in [SIGNATURE_SPEC.md](https://github.com/sigstore/cosign/blob/main/specs/SIGNATURE_SPEC.md).

 ## SBOM in OCI Specification

-`Cosign` supports working with SBOMs (Software Bill Of Materials).
+Cosign supports working with SBOMs (Software Bill Of Materials).
 Both formats such as [SPDX](https://spdx.org), [CycloneDX](https://cyclonedx.org) are supported.

-The format for this is maintained within the `cosign` repo and available [SBOM_SPEC.md](https://github.com/sigstore/cosign/blob/main/specs/SBOM_SPEC.md).
+The format for this is maintained within the Cosign repo and available [SBOM_SPEC.md](https://github.com/sigstore/cosign/blob/main/specs/SBOM_SPEC.md).

 ## In-Toto Attestation Predicate

-`Cosign` supports working with [In-Toto Attestations](https://github.com/in-toto/attestation) using the predicate model.
+Cosign supports working with [In-Toto Attestations](https://github.com/in-toto/attestation) using the predicate model.
-Several well-known predicates are supported natively, but `cosign` also supports a simple, generic, format for data that doesn't fit well into other types.
+Several well-known predicates are supported natively, but Cosign also supports a simple, generic, format for data that doesn't fit well into other types.

-The format for this is maintained within the `cosign` repo and available [COSIGN_PREDICATE_SPEC.md](https://github.com/sigstore/cosign/blob/main/specs/COSIGN_PREDICATE_SPEC.md).
+The format for this is maintained within the Cosign repo and available [COSIGN_PREDICATE_SPEC.md](https://github.com/sigstore/cosign/blob/main/specs/COSIGN_PREDICATE_SPEC.md).

 ## Signature Payload Format

-`cosign` only supports Red Hat's [simple signing](https://www.redhat.com/en/blog/container-image-signing) format for payloads.
+Cosign only supports Red Hat's [simple signing](https://www.redhat.com/en/blog/container-image-signing) format for payloads.

 That looks like: